-The following is a story I've been thinking about writing for years.
-Both as a cautionary tale to anyone getting into photography and an explanation to why I stopped.
-I've been scared to share this, but here we go.
+The following is a text I've been thinking about writing for years.
+Both as a cautionary tale to anyone getting into photography, and as an explanation for why I stopped.
+I've been reluctant to share this, but here's what happened.

-Starting from when I was very young, I've had a fascination with photography.
-I wasn't any good at all at the start.
-Despite knowing that, I took photos of everything that caught my eye.
-I distinctly remember it as something fun.
-After getting my own camera on a birthday I took even more photos.
+Starting from when I was a kid, I've had a fascination with photography.
+I used to loan my mom's camera and capture everything that caught my eye.
+I wasn't any good at all at the start, but after getting my own camera as a birthday present, I improved.

-Sometime after that.
-I made an Instagram account.
-At first, it was private and only a few friends saw what I posted.
-Reach was limited.
-I didn't know it then but that was the start of the end.
+Sometime after that, I started an Instagram account.
+At first, it was private, and only a few friends viewed what I posted.
+Limited reach.
+Getting encouragement and feedback kept me going.

 Gaming the algorithm

-Now set on getting more: more likes, more followers, more comments, I found ways to artificially improve my metrics.
-Here are a few I found.
+Set on getting more: likes, followers, comments, I soon found ways to improve my metrics:

 Solution (in progress)

 I haven't posted anything on Instagram since then →.
 I'd still like to get back to taking and showing some people photos, but I'm still working on the best way to do this.

 For now, using my phone reduces friction a lot.
 Some of these go on my Unsplash, but I'm still looking for the right place.
 Twitter appears to have a more natural and personal discovery mechanism due to interactions from people you follow being exposed on the feed.
 But I don’t know.
 If you know of a better platform, please contact me!